LuckyLuke9877/smartmeter/README.md

 # Tested with
 - Fronius Gen24 inverter: config => "Kommunikation/Modbus RTU" as "Master"; add "Komponente/Primärzähler"
 - Kaifa MA309 on VKW ( Vorarlberg Netz ).
 Note: Needs security key from energy provider.
+- Note: MQTT was not used and never tested

 # HW
 - [esp32 Lilygo RS485 / CAN](https://github.com/Xinyuan-LilyGO/T-CAN485/tree/main).
 CAN-bus is not needed.